abp1994/cryptopals_in_python/README.md

 ## Usage

-Install the cryptopals package and run 'run_cryptopals' from the CL.
-Alternately after installation of all dependencies run the cryptopals.py script in the cryptopals directory.
+Install all dependencies from the Pipfile then run the cryptopals.py script in the cryptopals directory.

 ## License